Tech help by email

 What email should I use?

-Members can email Emily through the Lumaneta support address provided after signup.
+Members can email Lumaneta through the Lumaneta support address provided after signup.
 Public support questions can start from the subscription or support pages.

 Should I forward suspicious emails?

 Yes, but do not click anything inside the suspicious email first.
-Forwarding gives Emily more context.
+Forwarding gives Lumaneta more context.

 Can I call instead?